AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 - Add a Technical Admin, a super user that can manage your project and branches
 - Access your project environment, including a link to the Cloud Console
-- Provide your developer with a getting started for local development
 - Complete a quick user acceptance test (UAT) checklist with links to further tests

 **To open the project page**: